 Step 5: Remove the crust from the refrigerator.
 Dust a surface with flour.
 Depending on the flour blend, you may need to use a lot or a little.
 Use a rolling pin to flatten the dough, which is about the same thickness as a pie crust.

 Step 6: Cut the dough into six large squares.
 Place a small apple on a square.
-Add butter, brown sugar, and cinnamon in the cored middle.
+Add butter, brown sugar, and cinnamon to the cored middle.

 Gently wrap the dough around the apple and pinch closed any seams.
-Place them onto a greased 9x13 baking dish.
+Place them onto a greased 9×13 baking dish.

 Step 7: Pour the cinnamon brown sugar syrup over each apple dumpling.
 You want the sauce thick on the bottom of the pan as well.

-To serve these gluten free apple dumplings, place a dumpling on a plate and use a large spoon to pour some of the sauce over the dumpling.
+To serve these gluten free apple dumplings, place a dumpling on a plate and use a large spoon to pour some of the sauce over the dumplings.

 - Add walnuts or pecans for some crunch to the middle of the apple core area.